Menus and Toolbars

 PyCharm menus and toolbars let you carry out various commands.
 The main menu and toolbar contain commands that affect the entire project or large portions of it.
 Additionally, context-sensitive pop-up menus let you perform the commands, which are specific to a part of a project, like source file, class, etc. Almost each of the commands has an associated keyboard shortcut to enable quicker access to it.

-Use the check commands of the View menu to show or hide the main elements of the PyCharm window.
-For example, if you want to show the main toolbar, make sure that the check command Toolbar is selected.
+Use the check commands of the Toolbar is selected.menu to show or hide the main elements of the PyCharm window.
+For example, if you want to show the main toolbar, make sure that the check command

 Main elements of PyCharm window